sriman98/my_challenge_project/README.md

 The Python file "NST_keras.py" consists of the Keras implementation of the Neural Style Transfer problem

-The hyperparameters are tuned for this given problem statement
+The hyperparameters in the given code are tuned for this given problem statement

 The Python code consists of appropriate comments to understand the flow of the implementation